-Studies show that the majority of college students worry about expenses and costs.
+Studies show that the majority of students worry about college expenses and costs.
 It’s no surprise because attending university or college is nothing short of expensive!
 Education costs in the United States are on the rise in recent years, but the expenses do not end there.
 Many students also worry more about living expenses than tuition fees.

 It is smart, therefore, to plan and anticipate your expenses way ahead of time.
 Setting a budget for everything while you attend a college or university can make your college journey a lot easier financially!

 Let’s talk more about the most common (and biggest!) college expenses:

 Tuition tops the list of college expenses.
 Did you know that tuition starts from $10,000 for in-state colleges and can go as high as $40,000 for private universities?
 Make sure you understand how tuition and fees work in private and public colleges, and learn the differences between in-state and out-of-state rates!
 You can qualify for financial aid opportunities for college students; however, you may still be asked to pay for other fees or expenses.

 Before considering anything else, decide whether or not you will be staying on- or off-campus.
 You can compare the costs of both options.
 Several colleges accommodate students with meals and other inclusions.
 You can also choose to rent a nearby place, but make sure you take the other costs into account, including your food expenses and utilities.

 Both living options offer different perks.
 Living on-campus may be a bit costly, but you can pick packages with cheaper inclusions.
 Living off-campus may be a cheaper option, too.
 However, it would help if you considered things like having a roommate, paying for summer rentals, and making security deposits.
 Room and board and related expenses can range anywhere between $9,000 and $12,000 annually!